 Testing Your Charger

-For this, all you’re going to need is your charger and a place to plug it in — either a wall outlet, a computer (like the brand new Dell XPS 13), or a portable battery (like the amazing Lumsing Powerbank).
+For this, all you’re going to need is your charger and a place to plug it in — either a safe charging device and wall outlet, a computer (like the brand new Dell XPS 13), or a portable battery (like the amazing Lumsing Powerbank).

 For the most accurate measurement of your charger’s full capabilities, plug it into its official USB to wall outlet adapter, and plug that into your nearest outlet.
 We’ll discuss in the next section how plugging into your computer can change your results.